shirleymeii/RateMD-Geographic-Analysis/README.md

 - RateMD Data:
 - US Census Data that provides population count and income information by zip code, county and state level

+### Requirement Traceability

+Each business and functional requirement was addressed through the final analytics solution.
+Doctor ratings were analyzed using state and specialty visualizations, physician availability was evaluated using population-adjusted metrics, and geographic accessibility was explored through interactive drill-downs from state to county and ZIP code.
+Together, these components provide a comprehensive view of physician quality and healthcare accessibility across the United States.

 ## C. Architecture

 ### 1. Information Architecture